dandaman/codeBox/security/ReadMe.md

 Little helper script to import Google Chrome Password.csv to Linux tool pass Adapted from existing python tool to import Keepass2 csv

+Sadly it does not work anymore as Google removed the export option
 ### Instructions
 In your Google Chrome (or Chromium, whichever you use), type the following in your URL bar:
 `chrome://flags/#password-import-export`, and then enable the feature.